STS-125: Mission history

 The fifth servicing mission to Hubble, HST-SM4, was originally scheduled to launch in late 2005 or early 2006.
 However, the loss of Columbia in 2003, in which the orbiter disintegrated on re-entry into the atmosphere, had negative effects on the Hubble program as well as other NASA missions.
-On January 16, then-NASA Administrator Sean O'Keefe canceled the mission, as well as any future missions to Hubble, citing them as too risky, that all future shuttle missions would dock with International Space Station if an in-flight problem were to develop, as well as safety constraints imposed by the Columbia Accident Investigation Board.
-During the announcement, O'Keefe stated that it was his decision alone, and not a recommendation from any other departments.
-The decision was widely criticized by the media, the science community, and those in NASA.
+On January 16, then-NASA Administrator Sean O'Keefe canceled the mission, as well as any future missions to Hubble, citing them as too risky.
+To comply with the safety recommendations made by the Columbia Accident Investigation Board, O'Keefe directed that all future shuttle missions dock with the International Space Station, allowing the shuttle to be inspected for damage and providing a safe haven should the orbiter need to be abandoned.
+His decision was widely criticized by the media, the science community, and those in NASA.
 Maryland Senator Barbara Mikulski, a member of the Senate subcommittee that oversees NASA's budget, publicly accused O'Keefe of making a decision outside the transparency process against the wishes of the science community, and stated she would work to reverse the decision.
 In response to the criticism, O'Keefe said that he would review his decision to cancel the servicing mission.

 In March 2004, Representative Mark Udall introduced a bill to the House of Representatives that requested an independent panel of experts review O'Keefe's decision to cancel the servicing mission.
 Also in March 2004, Space Telescope Science Institute (STScI) Director Stephen Beckwith released the results of the Hubble Ultra-Deep Field survey to the entire science community, which helped show the public how important Hubble was to science.
 The data showed the deepest images ever taken by a telescope and revealed approximately 10,000 galaxies, some of which most likely dated back to when the universe was just five hundred million years old.
 With Beckwith when he released the data to the scientific community was Mikulski, who said of the results, "I think it's just amazing... this is why I will continue to stand up for Hubble."
 Joining Mikulski as an advocate for servicing Hubble was NASA's Chief Scientist, physicist John Grunsfeld, who was present at the meeting when O'Keefe announced the cancellation of the mission.
 A veteran astronaut of four shuttle missions, including two Hubble servicing missions, Grunsfeld had devoted years to Hubble, and was very disappointed when O'Keefe canceled the mission.
 He briefly considered retiring from NASA, but realized if he stayed, he could continue to advance physics in other ways.
 Instead, Grunsfeld dedicated himself to finding alternate ways to service the telescope, possibly by sending a robot into orbit to do the job.
 When O'Keefe announced his resignation as Administrator in December 2004, five days after a National Academy of Sciences committee opposed O'Keefe's position regarding servicing Hubble, the media and science community saw hope for the telescope's servicing mission to be reinstated.